 ALSO READOyo losses cut to Rs 325 cr, revenue still a secret OYO expands international presence with hotel launch in Nepal Big leisure push on Oyo agenda, co bets on millennials, home stays too Oyo is clocking annualised revenue of $400 mn: Founder and CEO OYO's 'Big Rain Gain Sale' to make your stay a lot more affordable

+We announced unit profitability in March last year, that is we were profitable at a transaction-level", he added.
 Founded in 2013, OYO currently has 8,500 hotels and 70,000 rooms in around 230 cities on its platform.
 These include hotels in major metros, regional hubs, leisure destinations as well as pilgrimage towns.
 It is also present in Malaysia and Nepal.
 It employs over 2,500 people.